Skip to main content

 Capabilities

-Flexsave monitors your resource utilization and adjust the mix of resource-based committed use discounts (CUDs) attached to your Google Cloud Billing account to maximize your potential savings.
+Flexsave monitors the utilization of your on-demand resources and adjust the mix of resource-based committed use discounts (CUDs) attached to your Google Cloud Billing account to maximize your potential savings.

 Commitment types